l4wio/CTF-challenges-by-me/0ctf_quals-2018/h4x0rs.club/README.md

 There is DOM-XSS at `client.js` when setting `title` on `badges` function.
 CSP contains `strict-dynamic`, so you can just simply inject `'><script>...</script>`

-And on the backend side, they will send a message to `top` not `parent` . so we can inject our evil iframe in the middle.
+To do it, take a look at the backend side, they will send a message to `top` not `parent` . so we can inject our evil iframe in the middle.

 ### blah1
 Set biography as the following: